genehaus/Hashtag_data/README.md

 5-1.
 How to solve the issue I

-I checked the unmapped.csv to see if antibody sequences exist or not, but no antibodies were detected.<br> I think CITE-seq-Count doesn't have issue.<br>
+I looked into the fastq files, but no reads including antibodies were detected.<br>
-So, I plan to compare the number of read which have antibody sequence with the output of seurat by taking as an input, 3 files from "umi_count"
 ```
-zcat *.fastq.gz | grep --color=always antibody_sequence
+zcat *.fastq.gz | grep --color=always <antibody_sequence>
 ```